FACTBOX-Governments' efforts to regulate AI tools | Technology

 FACTBOX-Governments' efforts to regulate AI tools

-Italy's data protection watchdog is ready to reactivate ChatGPT artificial intelligence (AI) technology on April 30 if its maker OpenAI takes "useful steps" to address concerns over privacy and data protection, the agency's chief said on Tuesday.

-Rapid advances in AI such as Microsoft-backed OpenAI's ChatGPT are complicating governments' efforts to agree on laws governing the use of the technology.
-Here are the latest steps national and international governing bodies are taking to regulate AI tools:
+Rapid advances in artificial intelligence (AI) such as Microsoft-backed OpenAI's ChatGPT are complicating governments' efforts to agree on laws governing the use of the technology.

-* Planning regulations Britain said in March it planned to split responsibility for governing AI between its regulators for human rights, health and safety, and competition, rather than creating a new body.
+Britain said in March it planned to split responsibility for governing AI between its regulators for human rights, health and safety, and competition, rather than creating a new body.
+CHINA

 * Planning to lift ban Italy's data protection watchdog is ready to reactivate ChatGPT on April 30 if OpenAI takes "useful steps" to address the agency's concerns, its chief said in an interview on April 18.
 On April 12, it had set an end-April deadline for OpenAI to meet its demands on data protection and privacy.